It’s time to discover one of the most fascinating and mysterious art style: the Ancient Egyptian Art

 We will discover more also about sculpture, both monumental and small works.
 Egyptian Art used a lot the relief because it was a very efficient way to communicate the religious rituals and there are many surprises.

-And in our path we cannot skip architecture, since Egyptians made some of the most amazing temples in art history and, of course, the pyramids.
-And all of them were made with bricks and stones fit together without using mud or mortar!
+And in our path we cannot skip architecture, since Egyptians made some of the most amazing temples in art history and, of course, the pyramids. (click here to discover the weel-known Menkaure pyramid) And all of them were made with bricks and stones fit together without using mud or mortar!

 It is clear we are going to discover a lot more in the next posts, so stay curious and let’s start to explore Egyptian Art!
 Ancient Egyptian Art Introduction